abdulelah10/eJPTv2-notes/README.md

 # 💥 eJPTv2 Command Notes 🖥️

-Welcome to the eJPTv2 command notes repository!
 This collection of essential commands was instrumental in helping me successfully pass the eLearnSecurity Junior Penetration Tester (eJPTv2) exam.
-Explore the comprehensive references for network scanning, password cracking, web application testing, privilege escalation, and more.
-These notes will equip you with the knowledge and skills necessary to conquer the exam and excel in the field of penetration testing.
-Level up your abilities and join me in this exciting journey! 💪🚀
+Explore the comprehensive references for network scanning, password cracking, web application testing, privilege escalation, and more. 💪🚀

 ## 🔍 Network Scanning and Enumeration